braedyn-au/TrackRegister/README.md

 # Requirements <a name="requirements"></a>

-MATLAB 2015 with Image Processing Toolbox installed.
-Tested on Windows, Linux, and MacOS.
+MATLAB with Image Processing Toolbox installed.
+(Tested on MATLAB 2016a) Tested on Windows, Linux, and MacOS.

 # Installation <a name="installation"></a>